abruce1711/HNDGradedUnitProject/README.md

-# NativeSins
+# Graded Unit Project
-Web app made in Python and Flask.
-My bands website and my HND graded unit project.
+For my HND Graded Unit project I create an e-commerce web app for a band using Python and Flask for the backend.